NegVSR: Augmenting Negatives for Generalized Noise Modeling in Real-World Video Super-Resolution: Method

 \section{Method}

 In this section, we provide a detailed description of negative augmentation in NegVSR.
-In Sec.~\ref{sec:preliminaries}, we discuss the characteristics and challenges associated with the Mixup family.
-In Sec.\ref{sec:negative_generation}, we present a real-world noise sequence sampling and negative modeling method for VSR.
-First, the real-world noise sequence used for mixing is extracted unsupervised, but simple input-noise pair mixing methods can often lead to missing details.
-To address this problem, we propose a negative augmented noise-guided modeling approach.
+First, we discuss the characteristics and challenges associated with the Mixup family.
+Second, we present a real-world noise sequence sampling and negative modeling method for VSR.
+The real-world noise sequence used for mixing is extracted unsupervised, but simple input-noise pair mixing methods can often lead to missing details.
+Finally, to address this problem, we propose a negative augmented noise-guided modeling approach.
 Through negative augmentation, VSR improves the ability to denoise robustly.
 During training, the LR video dimension $V_{lr}\in\mathbb R^{n \times c \times h \times w}$ is equal to the real-world noise sequence $N_{sq}\in\mathbb R^{n \times c \times h \times w}$. $h=w=64$ represents the size of the training input.